deriveitCreator/deriveit/README.md

 - The `infoStore contains` is the default place where all the information is stored:
     - `fonts.tsx`: stores information about the fonts
     - `topicsInfo.tsx`: for the associated information for all the different topics
-    - `designSelected.tsx`: for storing the current design number
+    - `designInfo.tsx`: for storing the current design number
     - All the folders in this folder stores article content, and will be sent to the user (when requested) using the API in `route.tsx`
     - `sourcesForCitation.tsx`: Stores citation information, more on this later.